mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 Balsamiq does not claim intellectual property rights over wireframes created on Balsamiq Cloud nor the [assets](/cloud/images/) your users upload.

-We leave it to each Balsamiq Cloud site owner(s) to decide who should own the IP of the wireframes created using their Balsamiq Cloud site.
-We encourage site owners to make their policy clear to their site's users, either via email or by posting it on their Balsamiq Cloud site.
+We leave it to each Balsamiq Cloud space owner(s) to decide who should own the IP of the wireframes created using their Balsamiq Cloud space.
+We encourage space owners to make their policy clear to their space's users, either via email or by posting it on their Balsamiq Cloud space.

 You acknowledge and agree that Balsamiq has no liability of any kind should anyone you granted access to your content modify, destroy, corrupt, copy or distribute it, or violate the terms of use or other limitations that you may impose on the use of your shared content.